Vara-Lab/VaraLab-Nestjs-cli/README.md

 # CLI IDL to NestJS

-CLI that create a nestjs server from a `.idl`.
+CLI that create a nestjs server from a given `.idl` file to interact with [Vara Network](https://vara.network/).

+> Note: Your contract needs the `Keyring service` from [Vara Lab](https://github.com/Vara-Lab/Contracts-Services/tree/main/keyring-service) to build your nestjs server.

 ## How to use